Saturday, June 28, 2025

 Process for Updating Jamabandi Records

 To improve the accuracy of land records, the Revenue Department has made provisions for using laptops provided by the department.
 These laptops will be used by revenue staff to update Jamabandi records digitally.
-The errors in the online records will be corrected on a case-by-case basis, ensuring that every landholding is accurately represented in the system.
+The errors in the online records will be corrected on a -by-case basis, ensuring that every landholding is accurately represented in the system.

 In cases where changes have already been made to the online records based on changes in land use, ownership, or legal notices, these updated records will be compared with the original Jamabandi records.
 If discrepancies are found, they will be rectified promptly.